-Celebrating freedom — that’s the idea behind Juneteenth, a long nationally-celebrated commemoration of the end of slavery in the United States.
-Juneteenth takes place every year on June 19th, and you can support it by shopping at local, Black-owned businesses.
+Juneteenth is a nationally celebrated commemoration of the end of slavery in the United States.
+This holiday that honors and celebrates freedom takes place every year on June 19th, and locals can support it by shopping at local, Black-owned businesses on this day and every day.
+Here’s what to know about the history of Juneteenth and how locals can support it in Hoboken + Jersey City.

 The History of Juneteenth